 But the schedules.

 I needed more specific schedules.

 Around 8 weeks old, your baby starts waking up a bit more and becoming more alert.
-If you’ve been following a babywise newborn schedule, you’ve likely been aiming for an eat play sleep routine (as much as possible with a newborn) and working toward independent sleep habits.

 Here’s an example of a 2-month old schedule.
 This schedule can work whether you’ve been following Babywise/Moms on Call, or something else (or nothing) and is age-appropriate for babies ages 8 to 12 weeks.

 7:00 am – Wake and nurse or bottle